vanhoangkha/Networking-fundamentals/Day43_SSH.md

 - SSH (Secure Shell) was developed in 1995 to REPLACE LESS SECURE PROTOCOLS, like Telnet
 - SSHv2, a major revision of SSHv1, was released in 2006
 - If a DEVICE supports both v1 and v2, it is said to run ‘version 1.99’
-- Provides Bảo mật features; such as DATA ENCRYPTION and AUTHENTICATION
+- Provides Security features; such as DATA ENCRYPTION and AUTHENTICATION

 CHECK SSH SUPPORT